sst/guide/_chapters/setup-the-serverless-framework.md

 handler.js    serverless.yml
 {% endhighlight %}

+- **handler.js** file contains actual code for the services/functions that will be deployed to AWS Lambda.
-The **serverless.yml** file contains the configuration on what AWS services Serverless will provision and how to configure them.
-The **handler.js** file contains actual code for the services/functions that will be deployed to AWS Lambda.
+- **serverless.yml** file contains the configuration on what AWS services Serverless will provision and how to configure them.

 ### Install AWS Related Dependencies